Landowner Incentive Program

 Technical assistance

-Technical assistance is available to Wisconsin landowners free of charge and is not contingent on applying for or receiving an LIP cost-share grant.
-The LIP biologist can work with you over the phone or email.
-And if your property is located in the Driftless Area, a one-on-one site visit may also be possible.
-Technical assistance can include:
+For landowners in the Driftless Area, we may be able to provide technical assistance, depending on your situation.
+The LIP biologist may work with you over the phone or email, and if your property is located in the Driftless Area, a one-on-one site visit may also be possible.
+Technical assistance may include: